Folklore in Motion: Timeless Dance & Artistry

 Portrait shot of a folklore dancer in Sri Lanka in traditional attire inviting the audience to mimick the sounds they make

-Despite their different cultural origins, Kathakali, Kalari Payattu, and Salu Paliya share a deep commitment to storytelling.
-These art forms transcend entertainment, preserving cultural heritage while offering moral insights and connecting communities through their artistic brilliance.
+Despite their different cultural and class origins, Kathakali, Kalaripayattu, Salu Paliya and Kandyan dance share a deep commitment to storytelling and preserving cultural heritage while offering moral insights and connecting communities through their artistic brilliance.

 Previous